graphql/graphiql/packages/monaco-graphql/README.md

 ### Catch Future Import Mistakes with ESLint

-To prevent mis importing of `monaco-editor` you can setup default `no-restricted-imports` rule for JavaScript projects or `@typescript-eslint/no-restricted-imports` for TypeScript projects.
+To prevent mis-importing of `monaco-editor`, you can set up default `no-restricted-imports` rule for JavaScript projects or `@typescript-eslint/no-restricted-imports` for TypeScript projects.